 Patients present to our office all the time with symptoms of a painful neuroma on the bottom of the foot.
 A neuroma is simply an enlargement of one of the nerves on the bottom of the foot.
 The pain occurs at the base of the toes right before the nerve bisects and supplies the feeling to the bottom of our toes.

 Most patients describe a feeling like walking on a rock or balled up sock in the shoes.
-They also can have sharp pains, and numbness or tingling that spreads to the toes.
-While neuromas can happen to anyone, they are more common in women because they wear shoes like thin flats and high heels that allow an increased amount of pressure to the nerves at the pads of the foot.
+They can also have sharp pains, numbness, or tingling that spreads to the toes.
+While neuromas can happen to anyone, they are more common in women because of the shoes they wear.
+Shoes like thin, un-supportive flats and high heels allow an increased amount of pressure to the nerves at the pads of the foot.

-Most neuromas will have their pain resolved with a short period of wearing proper shoes and an insert that has a pad to reduce pressure to the affected nerve.
+Most patients with neuromas will have their pain resolved after a short period of wearing proper shoes and an insert that has a pad to reduce pressure to the affected nerve.
 If the nerve is significantly painful, a steroid injection can be performed that takes only a few seconds to administer.
 This injection is given from the top of the foot, therefore, avoiding the sensitive skin on the bottom of the foot.
-Pain relief after an injection usually begins several days after an injection.
+Pain relief after an injection usually begins a few days after the injection is administered.

 For patients that find relief with padding, a custom orthotic can be made for the activity that causes the pain.
 If athletic activity causes pain, a special orthotic can be fabricated for that shoe.
 For patients that are required to wear dress shoes or heels, a dress orthotic can also be fabricated.